History of Real Salt Lake: 2012

-In 2012, Real had a successful year being second in the Western conference during the regular season.
+In 2012, Real Salt Lake finished second in the Western Conference during the regular season.
 In the playoffs, RSL faced Seattle once again in the semi-finals in a home-and-home series.
 Their first match was a 0–0 tie.
 Seattle defeated Real in the second game (1–0), having RSL eliminated from the playoffs.
 In the 2012-13 CONCACAF Champions' League, RSL were placed in Group 2 with Herediano and Tauro.
 Real couldn't advance past the group stage and were eliminated from the tournament.

 2013–present

 In 2013, Checketts sold his stake in Real Salt Lake to minority owner Dell Loy Hansen.
 Before the season, the club also traded key players Jámison Olave, Fabián Espíndola and Will Johnson.
-RSL finished the season in second place in the Western Conference with a 16–10–8 (W-L-T) record, and reached both the Open Cup and MLS Cup finals, losing both to D.C.
-United and Sporting Kansas City, respectively.

 After the season, head coach Jason Kreis left Real Salt Lake to become the first head coach of expansion club New York City FC, with long-time assistant coach Jeff Cassar replacing him at the helm.
-Despite the departure, the club finished the 2014 season in third in the Western Conference, with a record of 15–8–11 totaling 56 points, and qualified for the 2015-16 CONCACAF Champions League.
-In the MLS Cup Playoffs, RSL was eliminated in the conference semifinals by eventual champions LA Galaxy 5–0 on aggregate.

 Despite a five-game unbeaten start to the 2015 season, the team eventually began to struggle in the standings, coupled with a loss to Sporting Kansas City in the semi-finals of the 2015 Open Cup.
 RSL also lost key player Nat Borchers, who they traded to the Portland Timbers before the season and all-time goalscorer Álvaro Saborío, traded away to D.C.
 United mid-season.
-Although late-season signings Luis Silva and Juan Manuel Martinez provided strong performances, the team did not qualify for the playoffs for the first time since 2007.